Amerikin Carnival

 Three MOVEMENTS

-"America" is named after Amerigo Vespucci, an Italian explorer who first proposed that the lands discovered in 1492 were part of a new continent, rather than Asia.
-In 1507, German cartographer Martin Waldseemüller mapped these new lands, using the feminized Latin version of Vespucci's first name, "America," to label the continent of South America.
-The name “America” formally refers to all countries of the Americas, yet in the United States, “America” is commonly used to refer to the U.S., thus “America” is used here in that way to reflect many Americans’ view of self.
+America is named after Amerigo Vespucci, an Italian explorer who first proposed that the lands discovered in 1492 were part of a new continent, rather than Asia.
+In 1507, German cartographer Martin Waldseemüller mapped these new lands, using the feminized version of Vespucci's first name to label the continent of South America.
+The name “America” formally refers to all countries of the Americas, yet in the United States, “America” is commonly used to refer to the U.S., thus “America” is used here to reflect many Americans’ U.S.-centric view of self.

 Wake